hermankal/RobotlabAPI/README.md

 ### 	Description
 * Activates the gripper.
 * The gripper needs to be activated for it to be used, this can also be done through the robot’s interface.
-* The gripper will show a blue light on the side if it’s activated.
 ### Command
 * rq_activate()
 ### Example usage